nobiot/md-roam/README.md

 - (hopefully `org-ref`) -- not tested as I don't use it

 ## Upstream Org-roam Commits Tested

 I have been trying to closely trail the upstream Org-roam development; nevertheless, as it is being actively developed (awesome!), Md-roam is usually lagging a bit behind.
-As of 2020-07-05 , I am using it with upstream version 1.2.0 at [commit `79c75ac` bumped from `408e38f`](https://github.com/org-roam/org-roam/compare/408e38f..79c75ac).
+As of 2020-07-26 , I am using it with upstream version 1.2.0 at [commit `379d5e4` bumped from `79c75ac`](https://github.com/org-roam/org-roam/compare/79c75ac..379d5e4).

 Org-roam v1.2.0 comes with many functional enhancements.
 I have not gone through them systematically yet, but the list is in this [issue](https://github.com/nobiot/md-roam/issues/25); even if I have not looked at them, my experience has been that Md-roam works with this version as it used to.
-Now that v1.4 is out (2020-07-05), I think I will have a bit more time to look at these and additional commits that have come in-between.

 If anyone has some spare time, I would appreciate your helping with testing (and fixing issues).
 I'll be happy to have comments logged in issues in GitHub (it seems people are more comfortable with it than GitLab) -- I'll try to make explicit and community-friendly how we can use issues etc. as communication channels.